Matomatt/wyes-ai/README.md

 # wyes-ai
-The code from <a href="https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/">this tutorial</a> is in test.py
+The code for the neural network AI is located in interface/CNN/payload.py
-See if you understand it and if you can run it.